mirage/mirage-www/tmpl/blog/mirage-entropy.md

 This post gives a bit of background on the *Random Number Generator* (RNG) in the new MirageOS 2.5.0.

-First we give background about why RNGs are really critical for security, then we try to clarify the often-confused concepts of "randomness" and "entropy" as used in this context, and finally we explore the challenges of harvesting good-quality entropy in a unikernel environment.
+First we give background about why RNGs are really critical for security.
+Then we try to clarify the often-confused concepts of "randomness" and "entropy" as used in this context.
+Finally, we explore the challenges of harvesting good-quality entropy in a unikernel environment.

 ## Playing dice